JRCSTU/CO2MPAS-TA/doc/faq.rst

 DICE is the tool assigning a random number to each IDIF type approved.
 It is used only for type approving purposes, by designated users.

 What are the verification and deviation factors, and when do they need to be recorded?
 --------------------------------------------------------------------------------------
 These values need to be recorded when the random number is 90, or above, and the |CO2MPAS| deviation is equal or higher than 4 percent.
 For more details please refer to the correlation regulation.

-.. _substs:

 .. |CO2MPAS| replace:: CO\ :sub:`2`\ MPAS
 .. |CO2| replace:: CO\ :sub:`2`